SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/00-Lesson-Intoduction.md

 ## In this lesson you will learn:

-**1. Set Interface**
+**1. Sets**

-- Difference between HashSet, TreeSet and LinkedHashSet
+- The difference between HashSet, TreeSet and LinkedHashSet

-- Difference between Set and Map
+- The difference between Sets and Maps

-**2. Map Interface**
+**2. Maps**

-- What "Map" is
+- What Maps are

-- Difference between HashMap, TreeMap, LinkedHashMap
+- The difference between HashMap, TreeMap, LinkedHashMap

 [/slide]